 Habitat: Northern Sea Oats grows in full to partial sun in rich woodland soils, and along streams and river banks.
 As an ornamental it should have partial sun at a minimum, well drained soils, and adequate moisture.
 Dry sites should be avoided.
 The broad spikelets on drooping panicles provide good texture for landscape uses.
 It grows from a rhizomatous root system which can form colonies but the plant is a very slow spreader in northern climates.

 Names: The genus name, Chasmanthium, is derived from two Greek words, chasme, meaning 'yawn' and anthos, meaning 'flower', together referring to the glumes of this genus which open like a mouth to expose the grain at maturity (except in this particular species).
 The species name, latifolium, means 'wide leaved'.
 The author names for the plant classification are: ‘Michx.’ refers to Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
+His notes were later used by his son, Francois, who with Thomas Nuttall published the multi-volume North American Sylva.
 His work was updated by ‘H.O.Yates’ which refers to Harris Oliver Yates (1934-2013), American botanist, teacher and Distinguished Professor of Biology at David Lipscomb College.
 His botanical work concerned seed plants and his work on the Chasmanthium genus is noted.
 An older scientific name for this grass is Uniola latifolia Michx. when it was classed in the that genus but Chasmanthium is now recognized as a distinct genus.

 Comparisons: There are four other species of Chasmanthium, the main visual difference is that their panicle branches are erect to ascending.
 A variegated leaf cultivar of C. latifolia available from the nursery trade is called "River Mist".
 It tolerates more shade.